 It is the start of the school year and we have to come up with a lunch box that is full of nutritious healthy food; is generally quick to put together and will actually be eaten when at school.

-We all want our kids to sprout up like bean shoots and run around with an enviable amount of energy, so a balanced lunch box full of good quality protein, fats and carbohydrates, packed with plenty of vitamins and minerals, such as iron and calcium, is important to helping them keep on track.
+We all want our kids to sprout up like bean shoots and run around with an enviable amount of energy.
+A balanced lunch box full of good quality protein, fats and carbohydrates, as well as, packed with plenty of vitamins and minerals, such as iron and calcium, is important to helping them keep on track.